Is your gift acceptable to God?

 by Jay Netherton on May 12, 2015 in faith

 As a Millennial working in the nonprofit sphere, I hear a lot of questions about the giving habits of my generational peers and how to get more young people involved in the organization's mission.
 Many see our "selfie era" as an indicator of rampant narcissism, producing an overly self-involved generation that cares little about what lies beyond our social news feed.
 While there is some evidence to suggest otherwise, youngsters like myself have a tendency to seek answers pertaining to the why rather than simply the how.
-The/em>/em>/a>... [continue]
+The issue is not merely the supply of worthy initiatives or reducing the number of clicks on a donation page, but... [continue]

 by Jay Netherton on April 16, 2015 in innovation

 The challenge of staying culturally 'relevant' as a church and as the Christian faith has become like a bi-athlete trying to hit a moving target.
 The exhausting task of trying to figure out what "the kids are into these days" can be confusing, deceiving and hopeless for the ill-equipped.
 Merely locating the target is no longer sufficient, the mark must be struck on the bulls-eye, and the race must be finished ahead of the other competitors, which in the real world translates to: whoever thinks up something like Ice Bucket Challenge first wins.
-So then, how do we take all of the/a>/a>... [continue]
+So then, how do we take all of the lessons, tips, hints and best practices of the secular... [continue]

 Thank you for giving to Mother's Day Hunger Offering